 Depending on how we intend grooming of a Maltese's coat whether to let it grow or limit it, we can then understand the tendency of this breed to shed or not.
-The fur is generally quite resistant however it tends to loose texture while the Maltese grows.
+The fur is generally quite resistant however it tends to lose texture while the Maltese grows.
 This trait weakens the coat and makes it more subject to shedding, especially at home.
 Owners will therefore need to regularly care for their pet's fur and refer to an expert professional with no improvised solution.

 High level of moulting

 Salivation in a Maltese is very contained.
-This type of dog is capable of restraining drool and doesn't display any relevant episodes other than the periodic ones.
-As many other breeds, the Maltese will also tend to develop excess drooling during the key moments of the day such as when approaching meal time and during especially exciting situations.
+This type of dog is capable of restraining drool and it doesn't display any relevant episodes other than the periodic ones.
+As many other breeds, the Maltese will also tend to develop excess drooling during key moments of the day such as when approaching meal time and during especially exciting situations.
 A combination of events that is however quite limited in amount and frequency.

 Great drooling restraint